 The Company has committed to provide statutory reserve support to third-parties, in exchange for a fee, by funding loans if certain defined events occur.
 Such statutory reserves are required under the U.S. Valuation of Life Policies Model Regulation (commonly referred to as Regulation XXX for term life insurance policies and Regulation A-XXX for universal life secondary guarantees).
-In addition, RGA has also committed to provide capital support to a third-party, in exchange for a fee, by agreeing to assume real estate leases in the event of a severe and prolonged decline in the commercial lease market.
-Upon assumption of a lease, RGA would recognize a right to use asset and lease obligation.
-As of December 31, 2020, the Company does not believe that it will be required to provide any funding under these commitments as the occurrence of the defined events is considered remote.
-The following table presents the maximum potential obligation for these commitments as of December 31, 2020 (dollars in millions):
+In addition, the Company has also committed to provide capital support to a third-party, in exchange for a fee, by agreeing to assume real estate leases in the event of a severe and prolonged decline in the commercial lease market.
+Upon assumption of a lease, the Company would recognize a right to use asset and lease obligation.
+As of December 31, 2021, the Company does not believe that it will be required to provide any funding under these commitments as the occurrence of the defined events is considered remote.
+The following table presents the maximum potential obligation for these commitments as of December 31, 2021 (dollars in millions):

 Commitment Period Maximum Potential Obligation

 2034 \$ 1,243

-2035 2,666
+2035 2,671

 2036 3,599

-2037 2,850
+2037 6,850

 2038 2,300

-2039 11,350
+2039 7,351

+2046 3,000